Milo123459/vstore/README.md

   json: true, // Defaults to false, if you want it enabled, set it as true });
 // Note, to actually save data you need to have atleast one of the db methods active.
-// you can also use new VStore.VStore, if you realy need too.
 ```

 **Setting data**